Communication situations are any kind of situation in which communication takes place.

 According to Merriam-Webster’s dictionary, a conflict is a ”competitive or opposing action of incompatibles”.
 It is usually the result of opposing ideas, interests, personalities, communication styles, backgrounds, and other differences among teammates.

-Conflicts also may involve all 5 types of communication, to a varying degree — but, verbal conflicts are among the most common types, as conflicts tend to occur face-to-face.
 Moreover, a lack of active listening and understanding is often a reason conflicts arise.
-According to a study commissioned by the CPP Inc., a typical employee in the US alone spends 2.1 hours per week involved in various types of conflicts.
+According to a study titled Workplace Conflict and How Businesses Can Harness It to Thrive”, a typical employee in the US alone spends 2.1 hours per week involved in various types of conflicts.

-A report titled “Workplace Conflict and How Businesses Can Harness It to Thrive” further demonstrates how prevalent conflict is, considering that as many as:
+The same report further demonstrates how prevalent conflict is, considering that as many as:

 • 29% of employees deal with it almost all the time.

-Here’s what each type of conflict in a business setting is about:
+Here’s what each type of conflict in a business setting is about.

 Interdependence conflicts